Unified nonparametric equation-of-state inference from the neutron-star crust to perturbative-QCD densities: A unified EOS model up to pQCD densities

-Comparing the unified GP prior to the gray dashed lines in Fig.~\ref{fig:astro_pqcd_posterior_gp2} (both corresponding to the EOS model + pQCD), there is a slight shift in the pressure vs energy density at the 90\% level --- possibly a result of comparing constraints applied at $10\,\nsat$ instead of $\nTOV$.
+Comparing the unified GP prior to the gray dashed lines in Fig.~\ref{fig:astro_pqcd_posterior_gp2} (both corresponding to the EOS model + pQCD), there is a slight shift in the pressure vs energy density at the 90\% level---possibly a result of comparing constraints applied at $10\,\nsat$ instead of $\nTOV$.
 Still, the unified GP is exploring a wide range of prior behaviors (a good indicator that the unified GP is not too restricted).
-At a given energy density the unified GP is reaching higher pressures than the low-density GP + pQCD, and in the bottom left panel the unified GP is reaching higher speed of sounds.
-When astrophysical constraints are incorporated, the agreement is much better at densities $\lesssim 2\,\nsat$ between the unified and low-density GPSs (blue and red dashed, respectively), but at around $\nTOV$ there is a later drop in the speed of sound.
-We no longer see a widening of the speed-of-sound quantiles at $\sim \nTOV$ as we did when applying the constraints via the likelihood.
-This difference in these posteriors demonstrates how the choice of the EOS behavior from NS central densities to pQCD densities can impact the constraining power of pQCD; the unified GP is built with different (more flexible) hyperparameters than the modeled pQCD likelihood, and the exact meaning of being consistent with pQCD is also different (our pQCD window is a looser requirement in the sense that we allow the pQCD constraint to be applied at any chemical potential $> 2.4\,\mathrm{GeV}$).
+At a given energy density the unified GP is reaching higher pressures than the low-density GP + pQCD, and in the bottom left panel the unified GP is reaching higher sound speeds.
+When astrophysical constraints are incorporated, the agreement is much better at densities $\lesssim 2\,\nsat$ between the unified and low-density GPSs (blue and red dashed, respectively), but as we approach central densities we see first that the unified GP posterior is slightly stiffer than the low-density GP + pQCD (this is more visible in the speed of sound squared posterior, where the upper bound on the speed of sound squared is higher for the unified GP) and then at $\nTOV$ the unified GP becomes softer than the low-density GP + pQCD.
+Note that this softening may be related to the fact that we no longer see a widening of the speed-of-sound quantiles at the termination density (in this case, $\nTOV$), which may come from a weakening of the constraints near the termination density (see the discussion of Fig.~\ref{fig:astro_pqcd_posterior_gp0} in Sec.~\ref{sec:synergy}).
+The difference in these posteriors demonstrates how the choice of the EOS behavior from NS central densities to pQCD densities can impact the constraining power of pQCD; the unified GP is built with different (more flexible) hyperparameters than the modeled pQCD likelihood, and the exact meaning of being consistent with pQCD is also different (our pQCD window is a looser requirement in the sense that we allow the pQCD constraint to be applied at any chemical potential $> 2.4\,\mathrm{GeV}$).

 The right panels of Fig.~\ref{fig:astro_pqcd_posterior_gp2} show individual EOS draws colored by their posterior weight.
 The speed-of-sound plot shows that many draws reach the causal limit of $\csq=1$, but cannot sustain such a large speed of sound across densities as they would then overshoot the pQCD pressure.
 In fact, every EOS in the unified GP posterior has a maximum speed of sound squared greater than $1/3$.
 This is in agreement, but statistically stronger, than previous results indicating that the conformal limit of $1/3$ is indeed violated in NSs~\cite{Bedaque:2014sqa, Alsing:2017bbc, Tews:2018kmu, McLerran:2018hbz, Reed:2019ezm, Legred:2021hdx}.
 After reaching its maximum, the speed of sound sharply drops around $\sim \nTOV$, with an upper limit of $\sim 0.4$ for $\csq$ at 90\% credibility for densities beyond $10\,\nsat$.
 This drop in the speed of sound at TOV densities is one of the key features of the unified GP, and is discussed further below alongside Fig.~\ref{fig:tov_corner}.